 - The Old Reader (it has a nearly identical layout to Google Reader, which can make for an easy transition)

 - Email (click on the link, type in your email address, confirm, and you're done!)

-- Or, if you already have a new RSS reader picked out, you can resubscribe by finding your reader on Pastry Affair's RSS page or manually adding a subscription to your reader by typing in /.
+- Or, if you already have a new RSS reader picked out, you can resubscribe by finding your reader on Pastry Affair's RSS page or manually adding a subscription to your reader.